ThobiasAggerholm/HRIC-human-arm-model/README.md

 right_human_arm - Folder that contains the musculoskeletal model of the human arm.
 Config files are included to load the model into the hybrid simulator database.

 sdfPoseConvert - ROS package to convert poses in a SDF version 1.7 file to poses in a SDF version 1.4 file.

+matlab.zip - Matlab scripts to calculate URDF poses from D-H parameters.
+Also has scripts for visualising demonstration results.